mrchainman/Gotify-Nextcloud/README.md

 A Python script that fetches notifications from the Nextcloud notification API and pushes them to a Gotify server.

-The code is mostly based on [Talkify](https://github.com/mrchainman/Talkify).
+The code is mostly based on [Talkify](https://github.com/mrchainman/Talkify), which was the old version of this project, that used the Talk specific API.

 ### Usage